 Defending Yourself Against Domestic Violence Charges

 Domestic violence situations are messy, complicated, and emotional.
 If you are charged with domestic violence, it can have an immediate impact on your life.
 You may be prevented through a restraining order to go home, or even to see your children.
-Many people who are convicted with domestic violence often face child custody issues in family court if they are divorced or currently separating with their spouses.
+Many people who are convicted with domestic violence often face child custody issues in family court if they are divorced or currently separating from their spouses.
 Jobs may be at risk if a conviction of a serious or violent felony is against company policies.

 That is why it is so important to take action quickly.
 There are several possible defenses that an experienced attorney can use to help get the charges dropped or reduced.
 It might be that you were defending yourself when the incident occurred or that an injury happened before or after the alleged altercation.
 The important thing is that you consult with a professional who can look at the merits of the case and mount your best defense to secure the best outcome possible.

 If your specific case borders on being either a misdemeanor or a felony, then a good attorney can help you resolve your case with the lesser of the two through negotiating, which is something difficult for a layman to do.
-That way, you can avoid a criminal record that affect everything from your job prospects, custody arrangements, child support, or even credit rating.
+That way, you can avoid a criminal record that affects everything from your job prospects, custody arrangements, child support, or even credit rating.

 Do not take chances if you are charged in a domestic violence situation.
 Call an experienced and knowledgeable domestic violence attorney right away.